Metalloriff/anime-downloader/README.md

 # anime-downloader
  A cross-platform CLI python script to download 1080p anime using animension.to

+# Requirements
+FFmpeg is required to use this tool.

 # Installation and usage
 `git clone https://github.com/Metalloriff/anime-downloader .`